undanimesociety/undanimesociety.github.io/README.md

       Deprecation Notice: The jqXHR.success(), jqXHR.error(), and jqXHR.complete() callbacks are removed as of jQuery 3.0.
 You can use jqXHR.done(), jqXHR.fail(), and jqXHR.always() instead.
       ```
-- Update/create scripts to generate newsHist.csv lines.
+- Create simple webpage to generate newsHist.csv lines from input.
 - Dynamically pull first news item into What's New page (news.html)
 - add/make sure a non-dynamic announcement section is present in news.html
 - centralize common CSS styles